Hurricane season may start early with tropical system brewing off Florida, Bahamas

 HURRICANE SEASON ON THE HORIZON PUTS ADDED STRESS ON FEMA AMID CORONAVIRUS PANDEMIC

-As of Tuesday night, the NHC said that environmental conditions appear conducive for its gradual development.
+As of Wednesday, the NHC said that environmental conditions appear conducive for its gradual development.

-Forecasters have said there is a 70 percent chance that a subtropical depression or storm forms through the next five days while the system moves northeastward over the western Atlantic.
+Forecasters said there is a 70 percent chance that a subtropical depression or storm forms through the next five days while the system moves northeastward over the western Atlantic.

 If the system acquires enough tropical characteristics to become a tropical or subtropical Storm, forecasters then will name it "Arthur."